CluedIn-io/CluedIn.Documentation/docs/030-administration/020-roles.md

 - **Consulted** – read and write access to the claim.
 The user will be able to add, edit, or delete items within the claim.

 - **Responsible** – read, write, and submit approval requests.
-This access level is not commonly used in CluedIn.

 - **Accountable** – read, write, submit approval requests, and approve requests.
-This access level is not commonly used in CluedIn.

 Each subsequent access level includes all permissions from the previous access level.